spatstat/spatstat/README.md

 ## The new spatstat family

-The box marked `spatstat` contains all the sub-packages that will be installed when you install the `spatstat` umbrella package, and loaded or imported when you load the `spatstat` umbrella package.
+The pink box marked `spatstat` contains all the code that will be installed when you install the `spatstat` umbrella package, and loaded or imported when you load the `spatstat` umbrella package.